-We used the Janome Open Toe Satin Stitch foot (F2) for the twists, turns and sharp angles of the smaller pieces as well as for the decorative stitching that forms some special characteristics, like the Gator’s nose, the Elephant’s tusk, and the Bird’s beak.
-You will also love how we used embroidery floss in combination with decorative stitching to create the Elephant’s tail!
+We used the Janome Open Toe Satin stitch foot (F2) for the twists, turns, and sharp angles of the smaller pieces as well as for the Decorative Stitching that forms some special characteristics, like the Gator’s nose, the Elephant’s tusk, and the Bird’s beak.
+You’ll also love how we used embroidery floss in combination with Decorative Stitching to create the Elephant’s tail!

 All the fabric is standard quilting weight cotton.
 We’ve detailed our specific color choices from within the Kona Cotton collection so you can get a perfect match to our design.
 However, as always, you are welcome to experiment with your own color palette.

 If you’re new to Appliqué, you might find this project a bit advanced for your debut.
 But that said, never shy away from trying something new!
 The detail below really does take you every step of the way.
 The key is to spend the time to practice first!
 You’ll see in the photo below some of our own practice scraps.
 It’s always important to try things and adjust as necessary before breaking out your final fabric.

 As a Janome exclusive studio, we never have any worries when it comes to stitch precision.
 If you’ve not worked with a Janome before, we encourage you to give it a try.
 A machine can have all the bells and whistles in the world, but if it isn’t reliably precise – none of that matters.
 You want and need a machine that performs day in and day out, forming one perfect stitch after another without you even thinking about it.
 We call it: “frustration free” sewing.
 It’s when you are so confident in your machine’s performance, worry disappears and all you need to concentrate on is creativity.